 Depending on the variety, space tomato plants 18-36 inches apart to give them room to grow freely.
 Planting tomatoes too close to each other can hinder their growth, encourage disease, and even loose some of their flavor.

-Properly burying your seedlings is essential for optimal growth and development.
+Properly burying your seedlings is really important for optimal growth and development.

 Dig a hole that is deep and wide enough so that the roots of the tomato plant can spread out without being constricted.
 A good rule of thumb is to dig a planting hole twice as deep as the root system of your seedling.
 This will give them plenty of room to grow and develop robust root systems, which will help them become more drought-tolerant and better able to withstand windy conditions.